crystalxs/DataScientistNotes/ML/model-DT.md

 - Training: minimize error (typically mean squared)
 - Inference: mean of the leaf node

+## Pro v.s.
+Con

+### Advantages

+- Simple to use (explain and visualize)
+- DT requires little data preparation
+- Handle numerical and categorical data
+- Handle many types of outputs (regression and multi-class classification)

+### Disadvantage

+- **Easily overfit**
+- Cannot handle imbalance data well, it might overfit the most frequent class

-## Steps
+## Algorithm

 > Decision Trees learn **top-down, greedily, recursively**.
 >
 > The **goal** of DT is divide the dataset into pure regions.

-1. Divide-and-conquer : split the data into subsets;
+1. Divide-and-conquer: split the data into subsets;
-2. Top-down: from a single split
+2. Top-down: from a single split;
 3. Greedily: choose the split that has results in the most pure feature space
    1. Calculate the entropy of the dataset
    2. For every feature, calculate the entropy for all values
-   3. Pick feature and value that has the highest Information Gain
+   3. Pick feature and value that has the highest information gain

 The process stops: